 Spring interns support the Admission Office's admitted student programming efforts throughout the spring semester.
-Projects include social media efforts, event planning, volunteer recruitment, support and training as well as others as interest and opportunities arise.
-Applications will be available in late November.
+Projects include event planning, volunteer recruitment, support and training as well as others as interest and opportunities arise.
+Applications are due via email to firstname.lastname@example.org or as a hard copy to the Undergraduate Admission Office by Friday December 15th at 5:00 PM.
 Contact [[kcmaccagnan, Senior Assistant Dean Kate Perry]] with questions.

 Aside from admission professionals, our Senior Interviewers are the only people on campus who help us to select the incoming class.
 This position is a highly-paid, selective, full-time summer internship opportunity for rising W&M seniors.
 Responsibilities include, but are not limited to, conducting interviews with prospective applicants, giving campus tours, assisting with information sessions, and assisting prospective students and families in the lobby and on the phone.
 The position begins in early June and run through the middle of August with the option to continue into the fall semester.
+Join us for our Senior Interviewer Information Meeting scheduled for Friday, December 1 from 4:00-5:00 PM in the Undergraduate Admission Office, 116 Jamestown Road.
+Application is due via email to email@example.com or as a hard copy to the Undergraduate Admission Office by 5:00 PM on Wednesday, Decebmer 20.
 Contact [[kcmaccagnan, Senior Assistant Dean Kate Perry]] with questions.

 Interns play an integral role in multicultural student recruitment, serve as liaisons between the Undergraduate Admission Office and student organizations on campus, and assist with clerical duties related to the freshman application process.
 It is the responsibility of the student interns to assist in the planning and coordinating of various recruitment programs aimed at varying groups of potential applicants.
 Contact [[jegriffin, Assistant Dean Jerome Griffin]] with questions.